 Keeping an eye on your little ones can be difficult at times but modern technology has made the job a bit easier.
 There are now a wide range of safety wearables that are specifically designed for kids.
-The ones that use radio-waves are great for short distance monitoring.
-Others are more sophisticated and use a GPS system to pinpoint exactly on your smartphone map the location of your child.
+Some use radio-waves and those are great for short distance monitoring.
+Others are more sophisticated and use a GPS signal to pinpoint exactly on a smartphone map the location of your child.

 Essential reading: The best fitness trackers for kids

 By using these lightweight devices, parents can stay connected with their children throughout the day.
 While it all may all sound a little Big Brother-ish, it is an interesting use of technology to give parents peace of mind.
 We imagine these devices will be particularly handy for kids who are just starting to get into new routines, like attending a new school or walking around independently for the first time without their mum or dad.

 To help you make an educated choice, we have compiled our pick of locators and GPS trackers for kids safety.
 Each device includes a separate set of features and a unique price tag.
 We recommend considering everything before making a final decision.

 Yepzon touts itself as the simplest wearable GPS locator in the world.
 With this little device you can keep pets, small children and things safe.